§ 151-1. Merger of Village and Town

-The bylaw adopted by the town and the ordinances and regulations passed by the selectmen, whether enacted under the authority of general or special law, shall be published in a newspaper having general circulation in said town at least twenty days before the effective date thereof, and all such enactments shall thereupon be recorded at length by the town clerk in a book kept for that purpose in the office of the town clerk, and the town clerk's certificate that such bylaws, ordinances and regulations were duly adopted and passed at an annual meeting of said town or at a special meeting thereof lawfully called for that purpose or were duly enacted and adopted by the selectmen of the town under authority of law or under authority of a vote of the town shall be prima facie evidence of such fact in any court in this state; and certified copies of said bylaws, ordinances and regulations and the clerk's certificates shall be received as evidence in all the courts of the State.
+The bylaw adopted by the Town and the ordinances and regulations passed by the selectmen, whether enacted under the authority of general or special law, shall be published in a newspaper having general circulation in said Town at least 20 days before the effective date thereof, and all such enactments shall thereupon be recorded at length by the Town Clerk in a book kept for that purpose in the office of the Town Clerk, and the Town Clerk's certificate that such bylaws, ordinances, and regulations were duly adopted and passed at an annual meeting of said Town or at a special meeting thereof lawfully called for that purpose or were duly enacted and adopted by the selectmen of the Town under authority of law or under authority of a vote of the Town shall be prima facie evidence of such fact in any court in this State; and certified copies of said bylaws, ordinances, and regulations and the Clerk's certificates shall be received as evidence in all the courts of the State.

 § 151-10.
 Penalties

-(a) Fines, penalties, and forfeitures up to and including two hundred dollars, for each breach of an ordinance, or bylaw, may be established by the selectmen, or by a properly warned town meeting.
-These fines, penalties, and forfeitures may be recovered in an action of tort brought in the name of the town, and in any such action a general complaint relying on the ordinance or the bylaw shall be sufficient.
-The process may issue either against the body or the property of the defendant, and if the defendant is found guilty, and if it is found by the court that the cause of action arose from his wilful or malicious act or neglect, it shall so adjudge, and may further adjudge that he be confined in close jail, and may issue execution against his body with a certificate of such findings endorsed thereon; and such execution with such certificate thereon shall have the same effect as an execution issued on a judgment founded upon tort having a like certificate endorsed thereon.
+(a) Fines, penalties, and forfeitures up to and including two hundred dollars, for each breach of an ordinance or bylaw, may be established by the selectmen, or by a properly warned Town meeting.
+These fines, penalties, and forfeitures may be recovered in an action of tort brought in the name of the Town, and in any such action a general complaint relying on the ordinance or the bylaw shall be sufficient.
+The process may issue either against the body or the property of the defendant, and if the defendant is found guilty, and if it is found by the court that the cause of action arose from his or her willful or malicious act or neglect, it shall so adjudge, and may further adjudge that he or she be confined in close jail, and may issue execution against his or her body with a certificate of such findings endorsed thereon; and such execution with such certificate thereon shall have the same effect as an execution issued on a judgment founded upon tort having a like certificate endorsed thereon.

-(b) Any person refusing to comply with any town ordinance or bylaw, relating to his business may be enjoined by a proper action in chancery brought in the name of the town, from continuing such business in violation of such ordinance or bylaw, and in any such action a bill relying on the ordinance or bylaw shall be sufficient.
+(b) Any person refusing to comply with any Town ordinance or bylaw, relating to his or her business may be enjoined by a proper action in chancery brought in the name of the Town, from continuing such business in violation of such ordinance or bylaw, and in any such action a bill relying on the ordinance or bylaw shall be sufficient.

 § 151-11.
 Prosecution of violations